Skip to main content

 Material options:

-Since ethanol-water mixtures generally do not have special material requirements, standard stainless steel sensors can be used.
+Since ethanol-water mixtures generally do not pose any special material requirements, standard stainless steel sensors can be used.
 For special requirements, SensoTech offers comprehensive customization options.

 Quality assurance:

-• Complete documentation of all measurements
+• Complete documentation of all measured values

 • Continuous process validation